-(Belgium, 1972) has written fourteen books since his 1999 debut: novels, stories, novellas, poetry, and plays.
+(Belgium, 1972) has written an extensive body of novels, stories, novellas, poetry and plays since his debut in 1999.
 His work has been published in more than 20 languages.
-His big breakthrough came in 2006 with De Helaasheid der Dingen (The Misfortunates).
-More than 20,000 copies of this autobiographical sketch of a Flemish suburb were sold; the book was made into a movie and also won the Golden Owl Audience Award.
-Verhulst won the Libris Literature Prize with 2008's Godverdomse dagen op een godverdomse bol (Goddamned days on a goddamned ball), the history of mankind in 200 pages.
-De laatkomer (The Latecomer) from 2013, about a man who fakes dementia to escape his bourgeois existence, reached a circulation of 75,000 copies within a few months, was filmed and adapted for the stage, and was translated around the world.
-His new novel Kaddisj voor een kut (Kaddish for a Cunt) was published in September, a jet-black story about the lives of children in an institution.
-Verhulst is the commissioned writer of the 2015 Book Week Gift, a booklet handed out free to bookstore clients.((2015))
+His big breakthrough came in 2006 with The Misfortunates, an autobiographical sketch of a Flemish suburb that spawned a screen adaptation, which won the Gouden Uil Public Prize.
+Godverdomse dagen op een godverdomse bol (Goddamned Days on a Goddamned Ball, 2008) depicts the history of mankind in 200 pages and won the Libris Literature Prize.
+De laatkomer (The Latecomer, 2013), about a man who fakes dementia to escape his bourgeois existence, was just as successful.
+His novel Kaddisj voor een kut (Kaddish for a Cunt, 2014) is a pitch-black story about the lives of children in an institution, and Het leven gezien van beneden (Life Seen From Below) describes the harsh life of a writer's widow in communist Bulgaria.(WN 2019)

 Archive available for: Dimitri Verhulst